 Uses and Administration of Losartan in Kenya

-This specific Losartan formulation contains Hydrochlorothiazide.
-For precautions, cautions, uses, guides and notes of using Hydrochlorothiazide in Kenya, search for HCTZ on our mainstore
+This specific Losartan formulation contains Amlodipine as an added active ingredient.
+For precautions, cautions, uses, guides and notes of using Amlodipine in Kenya, search for “Amlodipine” on ePharmacy Kenya Online Pharmacy mainstore.

 Losartan is an angiotensin II receptor antagonist with antihypertensive activity due mainly to selective blockade of AT1 receptors and the consequent reduced pressor effect of angiotensin II.
 It is used in the management of hypertension, particularly in patients who develop cough with other Angiotensin-Converting Enzyme inhibitors and to reduce the risk of stroke in patients with left ventricular hypertrophy, and in the treatment of diabetic nephropathy in Kenya.
 It has also been tried in heart failure and in myocardial infarction.

 Losartan is given by mouth as the potassium salt.
 The maximum hypotensive effect is achieved in about 3 to 6 weeks after initiating treatment.